 Krisztina de Châtel

-Hungarian-born choreographer Krisztina de Châtel has made around 70 choreographies and two dance films.
+Hungarian-born choreographer Krisztina de Châtel has made more than 70 choreographies and three dance films.
 She is driven by a rare urge for innovation, while remaining true to herself.
 She is open to new cultural developments and frequently seeks to collaborate with other artists.
 She has also initiated projects with new media and virtual space, skate boys, garbage men, dervishes and various other striking combinations.

 Confrontation and struggle

 In Krisztina de Châtel’s dance performances two worlds collide as fragile bodies are confronted with natural elements such as wind, earth and water.
 But there is also a struggle within the body itself as passion and control fight for supremacy.

 In the last few years there have been significant shifts in this style and in Krisztina de Châtel’s vision of dance.
 For while the dancers’ technique and the work’s composition remain important, she reflects on the philosophical implications of the performance: what it says about the Zeitgeist and the world we live in.
 Krisztina de Châtel’s productions increasingly reflect her views of society.